lmrtfy/lmrtfy/docs/user_guide/calling_functions/submission.md

 !!! attention
-    This is a good way to call deployed scripts from another language as you can always build the JSON file and call the `lmrtfy` CLI. **If you are using it this we, please contact us.
+    This is a good way to call deployed scripts from another language as you can always build the JSON file and call the `lmrtfy` CLI. **If you are using it this way, please contact us.
 We want to provide more native-feeling interfaces to languages other than python as well but would love to hear what you use to prioritize.**